ClearDemand/culture/talent_acquisition/software_engineer/software_engineer_coding_exercise.md

 1. Share the link to your solution in a GitHub public repository
 1. Share a link to your working application deployed to the cloud provider of your choice.

 _Note: This exercise may seem rather lengthy, however, we've been purposely verbose to explain the business requirements for the solution.
-See the [Helpful Hints](#helpful-hints) section._
+See the [Helpful Hints](#helpful-hints) section for guidance at using your time wisely._

 ## Technical Requirements